qhamayedwa/Altron-WFM/WFM_Admin_SuperUser_Manual.md

 ## System Overview

-The WFM (Workforce Management) system is a comprehensive platform designed to streamline employee time tracking, scheduling, leave management, and payroll processing.
+The Altron WFM (Workforce Management) system is a comprehensive platform designed to streamline employee time tracking, scheduling, leave management, and payroll processing.
 Built on Flask with PostgreSQL, it provides enterprise-level functionality with role-based access control.

 ### Core Features
 - **Advanced Time Tracking** with GPS location support